 Increased speeds and connectivity through 5G will allow businesses to embrace more videography.
 5G is more powerful, allowing mobile website visitors to load and view videos without sacrificing website page performance and loading times.
 The quality of the video will also be able to remain high for better viewing.

 Videography is slowly being incorporated in business to business environments, with 59% of executives stating they would rather watch a video than read text.
 It’s a quicker way to portray and convey information to a customer as well being more aesthetically pleasing.
-A recent statistic from Attivio highlighted that including a video attracts 300% more traffic and helps nurture leads.
+According to a recent statistic, viewers retain 95% of a message when they watch it in a video, compared to 10% when reading it in the text.

 Personlisation is a key trend in digital marketing and is one that helps businesses develop a deeper relationship with their customers.
 5G will help continue this trend with the opportunity for more personalised advertising.
 The larger data transferring will allow for AI-powered advertisement to change midway through a video depending on what option was chosen.
 This will help keep users engaged and provide a more positive brand recall.